Navigation in the 3D World Editor generally is the same as navigation in the Simulink® 3D Animation™ Viewer

 Top left pane

-To change the relative size of a panes, select one of the gray borders for a view pane and drag the cursor.
+To change the relative size of a pane, select one of the gray borders for a view pane and drag the cursor.

 To delete a pane when there are multiple panes, click the dot in the border between view panes.